Live performances of Tosca have concluded, but Tosca Onscreen is available through the end of the year!

 Looking for dining recommendations, pre-show lecture details, what to wear, or how to get to the opera?
 We can help.

 Tosca is sung in Italian with live English captions.
-It features the Portland Opera Chorus, the Portland Opera Orchestra, and the Portland Opera Children's Chorus.
+It features the Portland Opera Chorus and Orchestra.

 Tickets start at $35.
-In addition to the ticketed performances at Keller Auditorium, digital access will be available for a limited time on Portland Opera Onscreen.
+In addition to the ticketed performances at Keller Auditorium, digital access will be available for a limited time on Portland Opera Onscreen for $50 from November 16th through December 31st.

 Please note that alternate COVID-19 dates for this production are in May, 2022.
 As we continue to navigate changes, please know that programming, artists, and details are subject to change.